kskrueger/CS327/Projects/Part4/README.txt

-This is a submission for Part 4 of the checkers project. (a few parts WIP) Part 1 is still implemented (including the extra credit of scanning the board in reverse) Part 2 is still implemented with the outputs to the exchange and human formats. (board reverse is implemented) Part 3 is not included, per project requirements document.
+This is a submission for Part 4 of the checkers project.
+Part 1 is still implemented (including the extra credit of scanning the board in reverse) Part 2 is still implemented with the outputs to the exchange and human formats. (board reverse is implemented) Part 3 is not included, per project requirements document.